kikiutils/node-classes/README.md

 That's it!
 You're ready to use this package in your project.
 Check out the [instructions for classes](#classes) below ✨.

+> [!NOTE]
+> When installing this package, not all required dependencies will be installed.
+If a function uses specific functionalities, you will need to install the corresponding dependencies manually.
+>
+> For example, if there is a file that uses `precision-number.ts`, you will need to manually install `decimal.js`.

 ## Classes

 Detailed descriptions and examples can be found in the annotations within each class.